denispol/darwin-timeout/README.md

 - Also stops counting during sleep (uses `Instant`/`mach_absolute_time`)

 darwin-timeout uses `mach_continuous_time`, the only macOS clock that keeps ticking through sleep.
-Set 1 hour, get 1 hour—even if you close your laptop.
+Set 1 hour, get 1 hour, even if you close your laptop.

 **Scenario:** `timeout 1h ./build` with laptop sleeping 45min in the middle